SWC-OSG-Workshop/2015-10-27-duke/novice/git/index.md

 >
 >####Time: 1:30 PM - 4.30 PM, Oct 27th 2015
 >
+> This workshop is being run by the [open science grid (OSG)](http://opensciencegrid.org/), in collaboration with⋅
+> [Software Carpentry](http://software-carpentry.org).
+The Open Science Grid (OSG) is a national scale distributed⋅
+>  infrastructure for scientific computing.
+Software Carpentry's mission is to help scientists and engineers⋅
+>  become more productive by teaching them basic lab skills for computing
+>  like program design, version control, data management, and task automation.
+>

 Version control is the lab notebook of the digital world: